ClaudioMerola/ADxRay/README.md

 I started this as a personal project to help me during my work days on customer´s sites and environments.
 The idea was to compile and put all the manual tests the validations I used to make in the customer´s environment at a simple place in the most automated way as possible.

-The script does not record, create or modify anything in the environment (except for creating a folder named “ADxRay” in C:\, and a file named “ADxRay_Report.htm”).
+The script does not record, create or modify anything in the environment (except for creating a folder named “ADxRay” in C:\, and a file named “ADxRay_Report(date formated as YEAR-MONTH-DAY).htm”).

 The script must be run at a Domain Controller running at least Windows Server 2012.
 We have seen best results when the script is run from the Schema Master Domain Controller.